-If following the application of B1 the Director judges at the end of the play that without assistance gained through the infraction the outcome of the board could well have been different, and in consequence the non-offending side is damaged (see Law 12B1), he shall award an adjusted score.
-In his adjustment he should seek to recover as nearly as possible the probable outcome of the board had the insufficient bid not occurred.
+If following the application of B1 the Director judges at the end of the play that without assistance gained through the infraction the outcome of the board could well have been different, and in consequence the non-offending side is damaged (see Law 12B1), an adjusted score shall be awarded.
+When making the adjustment, the Director should seek to recover as nearly as possible the probable outcome of the board had the insufficient bid not occurred.